 Anti racism isn’t a destination, it’s a journey.
 As writer and scholar Ibram X. Kendi explains, racism and anti-racism describe behavior in a particular moment: to be anti-racist is to admit those racist moments and continuously commit to keeping them in check.
 Some colleagues are only starting to become aware of our shared racist history, while others have experienced racism in deep and painful ways.
 A singular instructional event will never meet everyone where they are.

 Because these are learning moments, not teaching moments.

 Unlocking the multiplicity of experiences in your workplace is a more authentic learning approach than bringing in a one-size-fits-all intervention.
 The multilateral conversation will always be richer and more inclusive than unilateral instruction.
-And it’s not until we learn to hold and sit with divergent views that we can embrace the complex systems that prevent true inclusion.
+Until we learn to hold and sit with divergent views, we can't change the complex systems that prevent inclusion.
 Persistence in learning means making the time for your colleagues to jointly reflect and openly discuss the impediments in your organization.
 This kind of learning can be disorienting and uncomfortable.
 In fact, the discomfort itself is a sign that you and your colleagues are on the right track.

 The courage in “courageous conversations” is the consistency.